 Cloud computing is, undoubtedly, revolutionizing the IT industry.
 It is also making a big impact in the business intelligence landscape and beyond, as the adoption of cloud technology grows exponentially.
 Cloud-based software comes with several benefits for companies across all sectors, including providing access to business data and applications from anywhere, at any time, on any device – at more affordable pricing than on-premise technologies.
 The number of small business owners relying on the cloud for hosting data is set to reach 60% by 2022, with the numbers roughly doubling from 2018.

-While there are risks when considering switching to cloud computing, as long as you do your due diligence and take steps to keep ahead of these, there is no reason that your IT roadmap should need to remain stuck on-premises.
+While there are cloud computing security risks to consider, as long as you do your due diligence and take steps to keep ahead of these there is no reason that your IT roadmap should need to remain stuck on-premises.